 The Principal Investigator (PI) is required to train employees or personnel on how to handle Hydrofluoric Acid, the potential hazards, and what to do in the event of an exposure, spill, or emergency.
-Keep a Safety Data Sheet (SDS) on Hydrofluoric Acid in the immediate work area when used.
+A Safety Data Sheet (SDS) on Hydrofluoric Acid must always be kept in the immediate work area where Hydrofluoric Acid is used.